AdobeDocs/analytics.en/help/components/c-calcmetrics/c-workflow/cm-workflow/c-build-metrics/cm-stack-seg.md

 ---
-description: Shows how to stack and replace segments within the Calculated Metric Builder.
+description: Learn how to stack and replace segments within the Calculated metric builder.
-title: Stack and replace segments
+title: Stack And Replace Segments
 feature: Calculated Metrics
 exl-id: a89d66df-a5bc-45fd-8592-967446d8d63b
 ---